wwang2/1st-principle-diffusion/README.md

 A first-principles introduction to transport, diffusion, and flow-based generative models—covering foundational ideas rarely found elsewhere (unless you propmt an LLM correctly).

-It also aims to present the historical development of these concepts with greater accuracy, though I am trying my best and make no guarantee of being perfectly comprehensive or error-free.
+It also aims to present the historical development of these concepts, though I am trying my best and make no guarantee of covering all relevant references.

 The notes consist of the following sections